 If no red flags then investigate and refer as appropriate:

-If examination and investigations are normal then isolated asymptomatic microscopic haematuria can be monitored in primary care:
+If examination and investigations are normal then isolated asymptomatic non-visible (microscopic) haematuria can be monitored in primary care:

 There is no formal advice and guidance service for paediatric nephrology but discuss with on call team via BRCH switch if immediate or urgent concerns.